How much can you afford to borrow for a mortgage?

 You can get advice directly from a lender who will discuss their own products.
 You can also speak to an Independent Financial Adviser to find out about a range of different lenders’ mortgages.
 Read Choosing a mortgage for details of where to get advice.

-In the past, mortgage lenders largely based the amount you could borrow on a multiple of your income.
+In the past, mortgage lenders based the amount you could borrow mainly on a multiple of your income.
 This is known as the loan-to-income ratio.

 For example, if your annual income was £50,000, you might have been able to borrow three to five times this amount, giving you a mortgage of up to £250,000.

-Now, when you apply for a mortgage, the lender will cap the loan-to-income ratio at no more than four and a half times your income.
+Now, when you apply for a mortgage, the lender will cap the loan-to-income ratio at four-and-a-half times your income.

 They must also assess what level of monthly payments you can afford, after taking into account various personal and living expenses as well as your income.
 This is called an affordability assessment.

-These changes were brought into effect by the Financial Conduct Authority in 2014 following a comprehensive review of the mortgage market.
+These changes were brought into effect by the Financial Conduct Authority in 2014 after fully reviewing the mortgage market.

 Comparison websites are a good starting point for anyone trying to find a mortgage tailored to their needs.